Principal Office: USA

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-Grants for implementation in CSP are to local and indigenous communities in the conservation regions and corridors that comprise CI’s strategy.
+Grants for implementation are to local and indigenous communities in the conservation regions and corridors that comprise CI’s strategy.

 2 — Global Conservation Fund.
 The GCF supports expansion and long-term management of protected areas in biodiversity hot spots, wilderness areas, and important marine regions.
 The GCF makes grants for planning, project implementation, long-term financing, and technical assistance.